Browns releasing troubled wide receiver Josh Gordon

 CLEVELAND — Josh Gordon’s troubled tenure with the Cleveland Browns has ended.

-The team isn’t going to help him any longer.
-He’s let them down for the final time.

-The Browns announced Saturday night that it intends to release the former Pro Bowl wide receiver, whose immense talent has been overshadowed by substance abuse that has derailed a promising career.
+The team announced Saturday night that it intends to release the former Pro Bowl wide receiver, whose immense talent has been overshadowed by substance abuse that has derailed a promising career.

 Not anymore.